-The remuneration to the Senior Executives shall consist of an annual fixed salary, short-term variable remuneration paid in cash, the possibility to participate in long-term share or share-price related incentive programmes, pension and other customary benefits.
+The remuneration for the Senior Executives shall consist of an annual fixed salary, short-term variable remuneration paid in cash ("STI"), the possibility to participate in long-term (i) share or share price related incentive plans or (ii) cash based incentive plans (“LTI”), pension and other customary benefits.
 Kinnevik regularly carries out a remuneration benchmarking exercise to ensure that it is aware of the relevant benchmarks for key positions.

 - Other benefits may include a company car, housing benefits for expatriated Senior Executives for a limited period of time, as well as other customary benefits.
 Other benefits shall not constitute a significant part of total remuneration.
 The Senior Executives may also be offered health care insurances.

-- In the event of notice of termination of employment being served by the company, the Chief Executive Officer is entitled to salary for a period of a maximum of 18 months and the other Senior Executives are entitled to salary for a period of a maximum of 12 months.
+- In the event notice of termination of employment is served by the company, the Chief Executive Officer is entitled to salary for a period of a maximum of 18 months and the other Senior Executives are entitled to salary for a period of a maximum of 12 months.

 Board Members, elected at General Meetings, in certain cases may receive a fee for services performed within their respective areas of expertise, outside of their Board duties.
 Compensation for these services shall be paid at market terms and be approved by the Board.

-For further information regarding the guidelines and remuneration for the Senior Executives in respect of 2015, please refer to the Group's 2015 Annual Report, note 23.
+For further information regarding the guidelines and remuneration for the Senior Executives in respect of 2016, please refer to the Group's 2016 Annual Report.